 Teak is infamous for this color change due to the extremely high oil and silica content (both extractives).
 This is what makes it so exceptional as a marine construction material but what also what wreaks havoc with designers going for that lovely honey brown look.
 Teak comes out of the planer streaky and multicolored like a child’s finger paint gone horribly wrong with greens, purples, and grays and not a hint of honey brown.

 Mahogany, the king of furniture woods, starts as a very light pink and quickly turns reddish brown with exposure.
 This process continues over time but never really gets as dark as the antiques we see in museums until decades of dirt and chemical reaction make it that dark.
 This list goes on and on and touches just about every species of wood.

 This is frustrating but also exciting, because wood is unique and unpredictable.
-This is what makes wood so beautiful but also what makes us realize that getting a match in color sometimes is just about waiting for it to change on its own.
+This is what makes wood so beautiful.
+But unique is also what makes us realize that color matching is just about waiting for it to change on its own.

-Sometimes the best thing you can do is give your wood a good sun tan before any finish is applied.
+The best thing you can do is give your wood a good sun tan before any finish is applied.
 Furniture makers often will set pieces out in bright sunlight for a day.
-This is a lot harder when talking about hardwood flooring or interior trim work, but it will also be important to recognize how color may change unevenly throughout a house where some rooms get more sunlight than others.
-Look no further than underneath your area rug to see how flooring colors change even when exposed to typical room lights.
+When you consider hardwood flooring or interior trim work, color may change unevenly based on the amount of sunlight they get.
+Look no further than underneath your area rug to see how flooring colors change.

-The point to all of this is that wood color is not a static attribute, and it can take years or decades to settle down.
-Much like wood movement due to climate change, wood color is something we have to anticipate and plan for; however, we sometimes have to accept that we don’t know what will happen, and so we just embrace it for the unique and wonderfully organic building material that it is.
+The point to all of this is that wood color is not a static attribute.
+It can take years or decades to settle down.
+Much like wood movement due to climate change, wood color is something we have to anticipate and plan for; however, we sometimes have to accept that we don’t know what will happen.
+We just embrace it for the unique and wonderfully organic building material that it is.

 Learn more about the lumber industry: